Formkunle/Financial_-Car_Price_SQL_Analysis/README.md

 2015	295094
 ```
 # Interpretation of Total Sales Per Year
-Your dataset shows the total number of vehicle sales recorded for each year:
+The dataset shows the total number of vehicle sales recorded for each year:
 -	2014 → 36,253 vehicles sold
 -	2015 → 295,094 vehicles sold
 # Key Insights: